ffelixg/arrow_bcp/README.md

 Some wrappers around the bcp CLI are provided as well to simplify interaction with it.

-For example usage, see the notebooks in the examples directory.
+For example usage including a benchmark for inserts, see the notebooks in the examples directory.

 # Prerequisites